How to Wrap Baked Goods for Christmas

 Add a gift tag for the recipient to any of the above options, tie on with ribbon and a bow, and you are ready to give!

-Don’t forget to check out my new book, Simply Tradition: 70 Fun & Easy Holiday Ideas for Families.
+Don’t forget to check out my book, Simply Tradition: 70 Fun & Easy Holiday Ideas for Families.
 It’s chock full of holiday traditions and ideas, and recipes for every family.
 It makes a great gift!

 Share and save for later!